How To Easily Make Your Google Analytics CCPA Compliant

 And EU compliance add-on helps you to make your Google analytics CCPA compliant, as with its help the tracking device can be switched off which will not record your personal information any further.

-Steps 2 – For enabling this add-on, you just need to hover over Insights tab then click on add-ons, and then search for EU compliance.
-Click on install, Now And once it is activated go to the insights tab then click on settings and then on engagement.
+Step 2 – For enabling this add-on, you just need to hover over the Insights tab then click on add-ons, and then search for EU compliance.
+Click on install, Now And once it is activated go to the insights tab then click on Settings, and then on engagement.
 Just scroll down till you see EU compliance and there you can alter the settings and switch off the unwanted data collection in Google analytics to make it CCPA compliant.